yezhengli-Mr9/cis555-search-engine/README.md

-While details of scalability (of the project) can be found via our [report](report/CIS555FinalProjectReport.pdf),
+While details of scalability (of the project) can be found in our [final report](report/CIS555FinalProjectReport.pdf),

 (1) we crawled ```4*10^5``` urls with 200GB data stored on AWS S3.